FeatureBaseDB/www/content/blog/writing-a-client-library.md

 end
 ```

-The `Frame` constructor stores the parent index, its name and options with defaults.
+The Frame constructor stores the frame's name, its parent index, and any available frame options.
 Next, a few methods which implement queries that work on frames:
 ```lua
 function Frame:setbit(rowID, columnID, timestamp)
     local ts = ""